PMC User Guide

 - Selecting "Citation" from the Alt dropdown menu in PubReader

 When, clicked, this opens a pop-up window that you can use to copy and paste citations formatted in AMA (American Medical Association), MLA (Modern Language Association), APA (American Psychological Association), and NLM (National Library of Medicine).
-In addition, the box has links at the bottom that can be used to download the citation information in RIS, NBIB, or JSON format.
+In addition, the box has links at the bottom that can be used to download the citation information in NBIB format.

 Search Field Descriptions and Tags